Vishal Amin

 Vishal Amin is an American attorney and former government official.
 Amin previously served as the White House Intellectual Property Enforcement Coordinator, sometimes referred to as "IP Czar,” under Former President Donald Trump from 2017-2021.
 This position was created by an act of Congress in 2008 in order to help the U.S. government combat online piracy.
 Prior to assuming this role, Amin was senior counsel on the House Judiciary Committee.

-A graduate of Johns Hopkins University and Washington University School of Law, Amin served in the administration of George W. Bush as the White House's associate director for domestic policy and as special assistant and associate director for policy in the United States Department of Commerce.
+A graduate of Johns Hopkins University with a degree in neuroscience and Washington University School of Law, Amin served in the administration of George W. Bush as the White House's associate director for domestic policy and as special assistant and associate director for policy in the United States Department of Commerce.

 Cary Sherman, chairman and CEO of the Recording Industry Association of America, called Amin "a smart, thoughtful leader."